Skip to Main Content

 Blog Community

-The main goals of palliative care for children with cancer and their families are to:
+The main goals of palliative care for children are to:

-• Help with psychological symptoms such as anxiety and depression, and offer emotional and social support to patient and family.
+• Help with symptoms such as anxiety and depression

-• Match treatment and care choices to patient and family goals.
+• Match treatment and care choices to your family’s values, customs, and culture

-• Provide coordination of care and communication among different health professionals.
+• Manage care and communication with different health professionals

 November is National Hospice and Palliative Care Month.
 Learn more about palliative care and how it can make a difference.